 At some point during settlement negotiations, the parties are often told that because marriage is an "economic partnership" (per the above-statute), they might just want to treat each other as equals and share all "marital property" (ie, property that was acquired during the marriage) equally.

 This normally includes that portion of any retirement accounts that were accrued during the marriage, real estate, stocks, money in the bank, and other forms of property, unless there is a really strong reason why they should not do so.

-So, like in the John Belushi skit, after the lawyers spend all that time "taking down" what the various assets are, what each person's contribution toward the acquisition was, and similar such information, the lawyers essentially yell, "Cheeseburger!
+So, like in the John Belushi skit, after the lawyers spend all that time writing down what the various assets are, what each person's contribution toward the acquisition was, and similar such information, the lawyers essentially yell, "Cheeseburger!
 French fries!
-Coke!" by recommending to their clients that they split everything 50-50.
+Coke!" by recommending to their clients that they split all "marital assets" 50-50.